Svkhorol/Svkhorol/README.md

-Hello!
+## Hello!
-My name is Svetlana and I’m interested in data analysis in science and technology.
+## My name is Svetlana and I’m interested in data analysis in science and technology.

+Python
+Pandas
+PyCharm
+Jupyter Notebook